secretstartups/handbook/customer-success/solutions-architects/processes/index.html.md

 * Support of GitLab days or other on-site evangelism of GitLab at customer sites

 #### Technical Discovery and Demo Preparation
-Prior to any technical discovery and demo preparation, the SA should be provided with the following information:
+Prior to any technical discovery and demo preparation, the SA should be provided with the following information about the current opportunity:
-1. What is the opportunity?
   * Share any existing notes about the opportunity
   * Key players and personas
   * Other relevant information shaping an engagement